 In this post, I want to provide you with a framework to assess “your context” for businesses grappling with this very decision to assist them in analyzing the decision between open source or closed software platform.

 Prior to getting into this article, I feel that I should provide you with “my context” for this post.

-But I don't dislike open source; we use open source components in our platform and much of our infrastructure is open source or a commercial version of an open source project, such as MYSQL, PHP and Apache.
+But I don't dislike open source; we use open source components in our platform and much of our infrastructure is open source or a commercial version of an open source project, such as MYSQL, PHP, and Apache.
 I also recommend clients other open source software/platforms when their needs are not well served with our own solution.
-Likewise, I assisted my brother to move his ecommerce website to Weebly when we figured out that Coredna was not a right fit for his jewellery business.
+Likewise, I assisted my brother to move his eCommerce website to Weebly when we figured out that Core dna was not a right fit for his jewelry business.